ayshaax/reproducible_research/README.md

 OSF is a free online platform that allows researchers to collaborate on projects, deposit their data and make it widely accessible.

-Click on the link to OSF shown above and in the search bar, type **"Logistic growth data"**.
+- Click on the link to OSF shown above and in the search bar, type **"Logistic growth data"**.
 Find and enter the project for the practical.

-Before continuing to the next section, read and follow the instructions described on the Wiki.
+- Read and follow the instructions described on the Wiki.

 * **Q3.** *When was the data uploaded to OSF?*